AlexaCRM/alexacrm.github.io/datapress/Forms/forms.md

 ## Features and limitations

-Dataverse Integration renders forms close to what they are defined in Dataverse, layout-wise.
+DataPress (Dataverse Integration) renders forms close to what they are defined in Dataverse, layout-wise.
 Most control types are supported too, including lookups, radio buttons and checkboxes, date & time pickers, as well as simple text (e.g. single-line and multi-line text, email) and number (e.g. integers, money) inputs.

-Dataverse Integration provides a lookup dialog very similar to one included in Power Apps and Dynamics 365.
+DataPress (Dataverse Integration) provides a lookup dialog very similar to one included in Power Apps and Dynamics 365.
 It allows picking rows as values for lookup and customer columns.
 The lookup dialog included in the plugin does not support selecting multiple rows for one column.
 Multi-select picklists are not supported yet.

 Several composite controls are not supported yet.
 Those include subgrids, maps, nested forms (quick forms), notes (Posts, Assistant, Activities, Notes).